Paget's Disease of Bone

 - Medical treatment options include aspirin, other anti-inflammatory medications, pain medications, and medications that slow the rate of bone turnover, decreasing the activity of Paget's disease.

 - Surgery may necessary for damaged joints, fractures, severely deformed bones, or when nerves are being pinched by enlarged bone.

 What is Paget's disease?

 Paget's disease is a chronic condition of bone characterized by disorder of the normal bone remodeling process.
 Normal bone has a balance of forces that act to lay down new bone and take up old bone.
 This relationship (referred to as "bone remodeling") is essential for maintaining the normal calcium levels in our blood.
 In bone affected by Paget's disease, one or more localized areas of bone are affected by abnormal bone remodeling, which is disturbed and not synchronized.
 As a result, the bone that is formed is abnormal, enlarged, not as dense, brittle, and prone to breakage (fracture).

 Paget's disease affects older skeletal bone of adults.
 It's estimated that 1% of adults in the U.S. have Paget's disease.
 There is also an extremely rare form of Paget's disease in children, referred to as juvenile Paget's disease.
-Paget's disease is also known as osteitis deformans.
+Paget's disease is also known as osteitis deformans and Paget disease.